HombreOso/expenses_app/Compulsory list for expenses assessment.md

 Compulsory list for expenses
 ================================

-Static monthly expenses such as rent, travel expenses, loan payments, family assistance, gym and other regular payments are deducted from the salary.
+Static monthly expenses such as rent, travel expenses, loan payments, family assistance, gym and other regular payments are subtracted from the salary.

 There should be an option to enter these expenses on a separate screen when setting up the app: